Real Madrid maintains unbeaten Champions League start

 But less than a minute later, Real took the lead.
 Gareth Bale cut inside onto his favored left foot and drilled a low shot into the far corner.

-The second quickly followed, Karim Benzema teed up Marcelo on the edge of the area and his shot took a heavy deflection off Jakub Czerwinski, completely deceiving Malarz in the Legia goal.
+The second quickly followed, Karim Benzema teed up Marcelo on the edge of the area and his shot took a heavy deflection off Jakub Czerwinski, completely deceiving Arkadiusz Malarz in the Legia goal.

 The Polish side conceded six at home to Borussia Dortmund in the opening Champions League match day and with two quickfire goals, Real had its own European Cup record 8-0 win in its sights.